 Mary Jane Begin

 Begin became Illustration chair of the Graduate Programs in Children’s Literature at Hollins University in July 2019.
-She is also a senior critic in the Illustration Department at the Rhode Island School of Design (RISD), where she has taught for 24 years and serves as the Internship and Professional Development Advisor.
-Her latest teaching venture includes online video courses with Lynda.com: Foundations of Color, Elements of Composition for Illustrators, Artist at Work series and Character Development and Design.
+She is also a senior critic in the Illustration Department at the Rhode Island School of Design (RISD), where she has taught for nearly 30 years and serves as the Internship and Professional Development Advisor.
+Another teaching venture includes an online video course on color, composition, character development and media and materials with LinkedInLearning.com and CreativeLive.com.
 She is an award-winning illustrator and author of picture books including Little Mouse’s Painting, A Mouse Told His Mother, The Sorcerer’s Apprentice and Willow Buds, tales inspired by The Wind in the Willows, a classic tale that she also illustrated.
-Seven of her titles have been translated in Chinese, including her latest picture books are My Little Pony: Under the Sparking Sea and The Dragons on Dazzle Island published by Little Brown in collaboration with Hasbro.
+Seven of her titles have been translated in Chinese, including her latest picture books, My Little Pony: Under the Sparking Sea and The Dragons on Dazzle Island published by Little Brown in collaboration with Hasbro.
 One of her titles, Willow Buds, The Tale of Toad and Badger, won the prestigious Bing Xin Children’s Literature Award in China.

 Education: B.F.A. in Illustration, Rhode Island School of Design

 Doc Brock has been teaching critical classes in the Summer Children’s Literature program for 10 years.
 She also frequently does independent studies and advises theses.
 She is the North American Editor for Children’s Literature in Education.
 During the regular school year, she can be found at Longwood University (also in Virginia) teaching classes in Children’s, YA, the Gothic, and Nineteenth-century British Literature and being the administrator for the Children’s Literature Concentration.
 Her interests include adaptation, the gothic and horror, and genre studies.
 Her most recent article can be found in Horror Literature and Dark Fantasies: Challenging Genres (2018).

 Education: Ph.D., University of South Carolina Columbia; M.A., Georgia Southern University; B.A., University of Wisconsin – Parkside